Student Art Contest & Show 2020

 Return of Student Artwork

-All student artwork must be picked up by the student or teacher on April 14, 2018 before 3pm at the John Muller Administration Building on the Bellevue University Campus (get directions in the "Note to Teachers and Parents" section).
+All student artwork must be picked up by the student or teacher on April 18, 2020 before 3:30 pm at the Harper Center at Creighton University.

 Unfortunately, we cannot store any artwork beyond that date, unless parents and/or teachers call and make special arrangements for pickup.